jslattery26/watch_your_profamity/README.md

-# Find and replace strings
+# Watch your profamity

-This action executes find-and-replace on a given string (hint: use `${{ github.ref }}` to get your branch name and apply this on it for use in another action).
+This action executes find-and-replace on profane words in your project

 ## Inputs